 The poster child for this thematic listing was the Seminary in St. Edward State Park, an impressive Renaissance Revival style building that has been largely closed off to the public since State Parks acquired the site from the Seattle Archdiocese in 1977.
 As the largest underutilized building in the State Parks system with rehabilitation costs far exceeding Parks’ financial capacity, the Seminary was at the forefront of our advocacy efforts.
 Thankfully, after several years of planning and negotiations, a public/private partnership emerged to adaptively reuse the Seminary as a lodge-style hotel.

 Led by Daniels Real Estate, the plan required cooperation with Washington State Parks, the City of Kenmore, Bastyr University, preservation advocates, and hundreds of supporters who understood the value of a historic building situated within a state park.
 The plan even required legislative action to give State Parks the authority needed to negotiate a long-term lease of the site.
-On December 7, 2018, project partners and advocates, including Washington Trust staff and board members, convened at St. Edward State Park for a ceremonial groundbreaking, a culmination of many years of effort and cooperation.
-Construction is now under way and is anticipated to last two years.
-The campaign to save the Seminary demonstrates the positive impact of partnership and shared goals.
-While there were challenges and some disagreements along the way, the great majority of those involved truly believed the building could be saved and worked together toward that end.
+But in the end, Daniels Real Estate’s reputation for tackling complex rehabilitation projects carried the day, and The Lodge at St. Edward State Park opened to the public on May 7, 2021—a stunning example of adaptive reuse and precedent-setting in terms of creating a public/private partnership.